It’s Not Your Muscle - Lyssa Gettys Uchida

 But with fascia pain, your discomfort usually isn't triggered by a specific movement.
 Widespread achiness and stiffness is a common complaint.
 Some people even complain that their skin hurts or they experience more intense pain across one area of their body.

-myofascial pain syndrome, fascial adhesions can worsen over time and develop into trigger points 👀.
+With myofascial pain syndrome, fascial adhesions can worsen over time and develop into trigger points 👀.

 Unlike with muscle injury, gentle movement often decreases fascial pain and improves range of motion.